lcagney/MSDS_Practicum/README.md

 **Not Included** : Data was too large to upload here

 ## Methods Used
-The data was scraped from AO3 and cleaned until only lemmatized nounds remained.
+The data was scraped from AO3 and cleaned until only lemmatized nouns remained.
 The topics were created by tuning the max_df, min_df, n_components inputs and perplexity score output.
 The final model was created using 30 topics, with a min_df of 25, max_df of 70%.
 Additional information on tuning and the dataset is available in the [presentation deck](https://github.com/lcagney/MSDS_Practicum/blob/fc4f5865bdd294740ae267f661865b280631213f/Final_Presentation.pdf) and [presentation video](https://youtu.be/7F5ooAb74xI).

 ## Top 10 Topics